fdrive422/fdrive422/README.md

 -   ⚡ I’m currently working on building my portfolio of projects
 -   🌱 I’m learning Swift iOS
--   🤝 I’m open to collaborate on fullstack React projects
+-   🤝 I’m open to collaborate on fullstack projects - Pyton, ReactJS
--   🥅 My 2023 goal is pursuing my passion in software development and freelancing
+-   🥅 My 2023 goal is pursuing freelance software development
 -   😄 Fun fact: I'm an aviation, technology and sports enthusiast
 -   🔭 More about me?
 Please visit my <a href="https://portfolio-ffrago.vercel.app/">Digital Portfolio</a>